 What about hidden city ticketing?

 If you did your fair share of traveling you probably heard about hidden city ticketing.
-Let’s say you want to visit London and you come across a flight from New York to Paris that transits through London that’s cheaper than any flight from NYC to London.
+Let’s say you want to visit London and you come across a flight from New York to Paris that transits through one of London’s airports that’s cheaper than any flight from NYC to London.
 If you book the flight to Paris, you can save a significant amount but there are a couple of things you should be careful about.
 If you choose this approach, you should travel only with hand luggage because your luggage will probably continue to the final destination.

 You might not be allowed to get off the plain if you’re taking a transit flight.
 Finally, the two countries might have different visa regulations and you might end up getting deported.
 Apparently, this strategy has a lot of limitations, but if done right, it can save you a lot of money on your flight ticket booking.
 If you want to try this, a good starting point is checking out CheapOair’s best deals in your area.
 It always helps me save a lot and it’s available worldwide.